10 Most Authentic Chinese Greetings (Beyond 'Ni Hao')

 Scenario: Used when bumping into acquaintances or neighbors on the street.

-Cultural Note: In Western culture, this might be seen as an invasion of privacy, but in Chinese culture, it is just a form of acknowledgement.
-You don't need to answer in detail.
-A vague answer like 'Going to the supermarket' or 'Just going out' is sufficient.
+Cultural Note: In Western culture, this might be seen as an invasion of privacy, but in Chinese culture, it is just a form of acknowledgement and shows interest in your well-being.
+You don't need to answer in detail - a vague answer shows you understand the cultural context.

 II.
 Between Friends and Colleagues